xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/integrate_with_kobiton/add-app.png" width="100%">

 3\.
 From the Repository view, click on the drop-down icon on the right corner.
-Copy the app ID (for example, **2229394** as shown below) and save it to use later in Step 5.
+Copy the app ID to your clipboard for later use (for example, **2229394** as shown below).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/integrate_with_kobiton/app-ID.png" width=70%>

 4\.
 Click on the **Devices** menu.
-Select your device, then click on the flag icon in the top right corner to **Mark as favorite**.
+Select your device, then click on the _flag_ in the top right corner to **Mark as favorite**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/integrate_with_kobiton/mark-as-favourite.png" width=70%>

-> From **8.1.0 onwards**, you can change Kobiton's **Custom Device Name** to select the correct device on Katalon Studio.
+> From **version 8.1.0 onwards**, you can change Kobiton's **Custom Device Name** to select the correct device on Katalon Studio.
 If your Kobiton devices don't have any custom name, Katalon Studio uses the devices' original name when running tests.
 See Kobiton documentation on [Device Custom Name](https://support.kobiton.com/hc/en-us/articles/360055588512-Device-Custom-Name-)

 Once you have set your Device Custom Names in Kobiton Portal, you can check the Kobiton devices list in Katalon Studio.
 Go to Katalon Studio, then open **Mobile Recorder/Spy > Select Kobiton Device**.